ProvoYsa2/Docs/procedures.md

     * Typically this includes the **stake president** delegating responsibility to the high councilor to set the individual apart.
 4. The **stake clerk** notifies the high councilor once the calling is approved.
 5. The **high councilor** meets with the candidate and issues the calling.
+6. The **high councilor** meets with the former counselor and issues his release (if he is still a member of the ward).
-6. The **high councilor** conducts the sustaining during the Stake Business portion of Sacrament Meeting.
+7. The **high councilor** conducts the sustaining during the Stake Business portion of Sacrament Meeting.
-7. The **high councilor** sets apart the new counselor.
+8. The **high councilor** sets apart the new counselor.
 Typically, the elders quorum president and bishopric attend.
-8. The **high councilor** notifies the **ward clerk** to record the new callings.
+9. The **high councilor** notifies the **ward clerk** to record the new callings.
-9. The **ward clerk** records the new callings in LCR.
+10. The **ward clerk** records the new calling in LCR.

 ## Ordaining to the Priesthood